 Labeling Compostable Products and Packaging

-Unfortunately similarities in appearance can cause difficulties for consumers and composters.
+Unfortunately, these similarities in appearance can cause problems for both consumers and composters.

 When no official standards are in place, labeling of compostable products can vary wildly.
 From misleading claims on non-compostables, to no indication of compostability at all.
 This may prevent compostables from reaching the compost facility, or cause plastic contamination in the compost stream.

 Compostable packaging should be clearly and visibly labeled as compostable.

 The US Composting Council provides labeling guidelines for compostable products, with example statement language: USCC - Compostable Products.

 The Biodegradable Products Institute have also released labeling guidelines for compostable products: Guidelines for the Labeling and Identification of Compostable Products and Packaging

 Some States may have specific guidelines on how your packaging should be labeled - Compostable Product Labeling Legislation.